Shoot 'em up: Scrolling shooters

+Euroshmup is a semi-derogatory term that describes game design philosophy which was typical for Western made shmups (usually European) in the 80s and 90s.
+These design principles are seen by hardcore shmup fans as flawed and janky.
+This comes from the fact that at the time in Europe shmups were released on home computers like Amiga, Atari ST, and PC (hence a name of this subgenre) instead of arcades so they didn't follow the arcade game design like Japanese titles.
+Some defining characteristics of Euroshmup include: usual game's horizontal orientation, lifebars, underpowered weapons, player's movement featuring inertia, shops and ship upgrade systems, simple level designs and lack of balance.
+Euroshmups are also seen as less challenging than their Japanese counterparts.
+Examples of this subgenre include Tyrian, Raptor: Call of the Shadows, Jets'n'Guns.

 Run and gun games have protagonists that move through the world on foot and shoot attackers.
 Examples include the vertically scrolling, overhead view games Front Line (1982), Commando (1985), and Ikari Warriors (1986).
-Side-scrolling run and gun games often combine elements from platform games, such as the ability to jump: Contra (1987), Metal Slug (1996) and Cuphead (2017).
+Side-scrolling run and gun games often combine elements from platform games, such as the ability to jump: Contra (1987), Gunstar Heroes (1993), Metal Slug (1996) and Cuphead (2017).
 Run and gun games may also use isometric viewpoints and may have multidirectional movement.